certificationy/certificationy-cli/README.md

 * Only get questions from category "Automated tests" and "Bundles"

 > Note: if you pass --list [-l] then you will ONLY get the category list, regarding your other settings

-# Please, add your questions!

-You can submit PR with your own questions into the `data/` directory to extends questions database.
-More we will have questions, the more powerful will be this tool!